Nathish79/Minorproject/README.md

-# Minorproject
+# Minor-Project-Dyslexia-Prediction
-This is minor project
+ This is for our 5th semester minor project using Machine Learning Algorithms for prediction